-When a user signs up to your newsletter, they've given you permission to contact them.
+When a user signs up for your newsletter, they've given you permission to contact them.

 It's then up to you to create value packed emails where you pitch products and services you think will be relevant to them.

 - Affiliate links directly.
 Add affiliate links whenever you mention a product or create a list of affiliate linked products for every email.